- DTP Success Team

 Weathering and Soil

-Weathering is breaking down rocks into smaller pieces by physical, chemical, or biological means.
+Weathering is the breakdown of rocks into smaller pieces through physical, chemical, or biological processes.

-Soil is a mixture of minerals, organic matter, water, and air.
+Soil is a complex mixture of minerals, organic matter, water, and air that supports plant growth.

 Mass Wasting

-Mass wasting is the movement of rock and soil down a slope due to gravity.
+Mass wasting is the downhill movement of rock and soil under the influence of gravity.

 Streams and Floods

-Floods happen when the water in a stream overflows its banks and inundates the surrounding land.
+Floods occur when water overflows its banks and inundates surrounding areas, often causing damage to property and infrastructure.

 Groundwater and Karst

-Groundwater is water that saturates the spaces between rocks and soil.
+Groundwater is water that saturates the soil or rock beneath the surface.

 Glaciers and Glaciation